droe/binja-blocks/README.md

 Planned improvements, PRs welcome:

--   Find stack writes beyond end of struct but within size, between insn that set up structure and first reference of structure, and pick up as non-pointer imported fields
 -   Automatically create structs for which internal type info is available, unless they can be pulled from some type archive
 -   Allow re-annotating already annotated blocks, e.g. after partial failure or